nimiq/core-js/README.md

 	yarn
 	```

-If you decided on using yarn for managing the dependencies,
-you have to use `node_modules/.bin/gulp` instead of `gulp`
-and `node_modules/.bin/jasmine` instead of `jasmine` in the following.

 ### Test and Build

 #### Run Testsuite
+- `yarn test` or `npm test` runs browser and NodeJS tests.
-- `gulp test` runs the testsuite in your browser.
+- `yarn test-browser` or `npm run test-browser` runs the testsuite in your browser only.
-- `jasmine` runs the testsuite in NodeJs.
+- `yarn test-node` or `npm run test-node` runs the testsuite in NodeJS only.

 #### Run ESLint
 `gulp eslint` runs the ESLint javascript linter.